bmri/bmri/README.md

 ## Description

-This version of the bmri repository is provided for the reviewers' consideration and contains the code for the following paper:
+This version of the bmri repository is provided for the reviewers' consideration for the following paper:

 Probabilistic Brain Extraction in MR Images via Conditional Generative Adversarial Networks